 Property and equipment are recorded at cost.
 Depreciation on property and equipment is computed using the straight-line method over the estimated useful lives of the assets, which range from two to seven years.
 Maintenance, repairs, and renewals, which neither materially add to the value of the assets nor appreciably prolong their lives, are charged to expense as incurred.
 Gains and losses from any dispositions of property and equipment are reflected in the condensed consolidated statement of operations.
 Whenever events or circumstances change, an assessment is made as to whether there has been impairment to the value of long-lived assets by determining whether projected undiscounted cash flows generated by the applicable asset exceed its net book value as of the assessment date.
 During the first quarter of 2023, the Company performed an interim review of its long-lived assets due to decreases in the Company's market value.
-There were not any events or circumstances that required the Company to reassess its assets during the three months ended June 30, 2023.
 Refer to Note 6 for details.